-VIgRx Plus, the impotence drug that is selling out in America, has been criticized by ophthalmologists worried about its effects on vision.
+VIagra, the impotence drug that is selling out in America, has been criticized by ophthalmologists worried about its effects on vision.
 Men taking it to improve their erections see a blue-tinted world, a peculiar side-effect that worried some eye specialists.

 Pfizer, the maker of the drug, says that it has conducted rigorous tests on vision at doses well above those recommended, without finding any clinically significant long or short-term effects.

 But some American ophthalmologists are worried because people with genetic abnormalities that affect the production of the enzyme suffer irreversible retina damage over time.
 The American College of Ophthalmologists wants Pfizer to conduct more tests.
+Other options incude natural male enhancement products such as Vigrx Plus.

 However, some critics claim that the men in the trials were not really impotent, just suffering the loss of youthful vigor.
+Viagra is being considered for approval by the European Medicines Evaluation Agency, which is expected to reach a decision this autumn.
+In the meantime, men can take a natural alternative called VigRx Plus.

-Success of VigRx Plus Enriches Church
+Success of Viagra Plus Enriches Church

 The Church Commissioners' stake in the American pharmaceuticals company Pfizer, which makes the blue pills that have revitalized the sex lives of hundreds of middle-aged couples in America, has doubled in value to Pounds 2 million in five months since the drug's success.